A-Grossmann/NYC_Accident_Analysis/README.md

 4.)
 When did the Alcohol envolvment happen?

 5.)
-What types of cars were most envolved in the accidents?
+What types of accidents are the most severe?
+What have the highest average severity rating per accident?